- How to Activate the BitMEX Dark Theme (Revealed) - November 21, 2019

 Before I get started to explain what the fees are, you need to have a basic understanding of the two main order types which you can use on exchanges as the fee rate changes depending on which order type you make.

 ‘Maker‘ orders are when you put in a bid to buy/sell something at a set price.
 This makes liquidity on the exchange and therefore adds liquidity to the order book.
-The most common type of Maker order is a limit order – all this means is that you put in an order at a set price (for example; Buy BTC/USD at $7,134).
+Maker orders are limit orders – a limit order is when you put in an order at a set price (for example; Buy BTC/USD at $7,134).

-Maker orders have lower fees than Taker orders as you are adding to the amount that can be bought/sold instantly on the exchange.
-You sometimes even earn money by providing liquidity (using Maker orders) on exchanges.
+Maker (limit) orders have lower fees than Taker (market) orders as you are adding to the amount that can be bought/sold instantly on the exchange.
+You sometimes even earn money by providing liquidity (using Maker orders) on exchanges with limit orders.

 A ‘Taker‘ order is an order which takes liquidity from the order book.
 This essentially means that you are taking someone else’s bid from the exchange which removes liquidity.
 To simplify this, if you do an instant buy/sell, this will be a Taker order.